RafaDD/RafaDD.github.io/_pages/about.md

 <h2 style="margin-top: 1px">About me</h2>

 I'm a junior undergraduate student from Shanghai Jiao Tong University, majoring in artificial intelligence.
-My research interest includes machine learning, artificial intelligence and data mining.
+My research interest includes machine learning and data mining.

 I'm advised by [Prof. Guanjie Zheng](https://jhc.sjtu.edu.cn/~gjzheng/) of CILAB from John Hopcroft Center for Computer Science, Shanghai Jiao Tong University.
 From July to September 2024, I worked as a student intern in the laboratory of [Prof. Xinyu Zhang](http://xyzhang.ucsd.edu/) from ECE, UC San Diego.